Point of View Definition:

 In this mode, we sit on the shoulder of the POV character, like little imps.
 Similar to the 1st person POV, we see and hear what the POV character does, and we might also have access to their thoughts and feelings.
 The difference lies in the pronouns we use:

-He lifted his rifle, looked down the barrel at his faraway target, and slowly squeezed the trigger.
+He lifted his rifle, looked down the barrel at his distant target, and slowly squeezed the trigger.
 The recoil pounded into his shoulder.
 Excitement rushed down his spine when the target fell.

 When you write in the third person limited point of view, you may only tell your readers details that the POV character knows or thinks.
 (That's what makes it "limited".)